PacoReinaCampo/SoC-DNC/doc/isa/msp430/markdown/instructions/opcode-descriptions.md

 | `farcsinh.p.tensor.s`| `Calculate the inverse hyperbolic sine of the single-precision value in frs1, then write the result to frd`                      |
 | `farccosh.p.tensor.s`| `Calculate the inverse hyperbolic cosine of the single-precision value in frs1, then write the result to frd`                    |
 | `farctanh.p.tensor.s`| `Calculate the inverse hyperbolic tangent of the single-precision value in frs1, then write the result to frd`                   |
-: RV32CMATH - "RV32CMATH Standard Extension for Real Math"
+: RV32CMATH - "RV32CMATH Expanded Extension for Real Math"

 | instruction name     | instruction description                                                                                                          |
 |----------------------|:---------------------------------------------------------------------------------------------------------------------------------|